 CEOP is the Child Exploitation and Online Protection website.

 CEOP is a law enforcement agency and are here to help keep children and young people safe online.
-They help thousands of children and young people every year who have face negative interactions and abuse online.
+They help thousands of children and young people every year who have to face negative interactions and abuse online.

 They are here to help and give advice, and making a report online if something has happened online which has made you feel unsafe, scared or worried is easy.